Building a home is complicated and nobody’s perfect

 As mentioned earlier, over 3,000 components of a house require inspecting.
 Given the average on-site time for building officials during the construction of a residential home is less than 4 hours, some issues can be overlooked.

 There are many components of new construction homes that should be installed according to the manufacturer’s specifications, such as the roof, siding, and furnace.
 The building code may have some basic standards, but proper installation will require following the directions from manufacturers.
 Sometimes, builders don’t check to confirm if these systems were properly installed.

 Building codes and building departments do an excellent job of helping ensure that safe and reliable houses are being constructed.
 Even the best builders with the best intentions will have difficulty executing everything perfectly on a residential build.
 A huge gray area exists between building codes, best practices, and the workmanship employed in building your house.
 A fresh set of eyes from a third-party inspector will help confirm that your newly constructed home is in good shape.

 Newly built homes are wonderful and buyers will benefit from a home inspection

 Living in a newly built home is exciting and typically, comes with far fewer issues that buying an older home.
-To ensure your longterm happiness and financial stability, hiring a home inspector to check out a new construction home will ensure you’re not investing in an asset that requires major repairs.
+To ensure your longterm happiness and financial stability, hiring a home inspector to conduct a new construction home inspection will ensure you’re not investing in an asset that requires major repairs.
 A good home inspection will give you the benefit of an objective third-party looking over the house.
 You’ll gain valuable insights into the houses’ attributes and vulnerabilities, as all houses have both.
 A third-party home inspection can add value by evaluating the overall quality and design of the building.
 Finally, it will give you the peace of mind that you’re purchasing a home that’s in good shape and that will bring you plenty of joy.